tristan-bambanian/Practical-Application-1/README.md

 - Females had an acceptance rate of 49.11%.

 #### Actionable Items (Coffee House Coupons)
-The coffee house business owners should definitely focus on drivers who have no urgent place to be as they had much higher acceptance rates, and for the drivers going to work or home, they should try to deliver the coupon to the drivers as they are going in the same direction of their destination as this showed much higher acceptance rates.
+The coffee house business owners should definitely focus on drivers who have no urgent place to be as they had much higher acceptance rates, and for the drivers going to work or home, they should try to deliver the coupon to the drivers as they are going in the same direction of their destination since this showed much higher acceptance rates.

 I would also recommend making all coupons have a 1 day expiration rather than 2 hours since the 1 day expiration coupons showed much higher acceptance rates.
-I wouldn't worry about the gender of the driver since there wasn't a significantly higher acceptance rate between males and females.
+I wouldn't worry about the gender of the driver since there wasn't a significantly higher acceptance rate between males or females.

 ### Next Steps and Recommendations
 There are definitely a lot more insights than can be extracted from this data but my immediate recommendations to the bar and coffee house business owners would be: